 I entered graduate school at Baylor College of Medicine in August 2011 as part of the Integrative Molecular and Biomedical Sciences graduate program.
-After five rotations encompassing a broad range of topics from Bacillus anthracis (the causative agent of anthrax) to nociception in bacterially infected Drosophila melanogaster larvae to simian immunodeficiency virus, I finally joined a lab focused on the human microbiome.
+After five rotations encompassing a broad range of topics from Bacillus anthracis (the causative agent of anthrax) to nociception in bacterially infected Drosophila melanogaster larvae, I finally joined a lab focused on the human microbiome.
 My thesis work was divided into three main categories: the human microbiome and health, the human microbiome in disease, and the human microbiome and death:

 The Human Microbiome and Health-Nitrate Reducing Oral Bacteria and Cardiovascular Health